 Insinuating herself into Kayla's life as a sort of confidante, Ereshkigal was present when Kayla was abducted by the extraplanar villain known as Quagmire.
 As this darkforce-oozing thug thrust Kayla through a portal that led across the cosmos, Ereshkigal leapt through, not about to let this power escape her.
 This found her on the far-flung world of Scadam, which was under siege by a Black Fleet.

 These techno-organic craft were attempting to eradicate all life on Scadam, which was why its protector, the Chief Examiner, was trying to duplicate the powers Kayla didn't know she had.
-You see, this android was copying the powers of all earth's major heroes, in order to amalgamate them into a synthetic protector to vanquish the Black Fleet.
+You see, this android was copying the powers of all earth's major heroes, to amalgamate them into a synthetic protector to vanquish the Black Fleet.
 He couldn't absorb Kayla's powers, however, and was destroyed.

 As the world fell apart around the earthlings, Kayla became frustrated with all the death and destruction around her, and let loose with her irresistible power, annihilating all but one of the Black Fleet craft.
 Soon after, the ladies found their way back to earth, though Kayla fell into an inadvertent conflict with the starfaring heroine known as Kismet shortly thereafter, and seriously injured her.